 NBCUniversal has announced plans for quite a few original TV shows that will make their debuts exclusively for Peacock.

-On July 15, the service will offer several exclusive shows and movies for the national launch of Peacock:
+On July 15, the service dropped several exclusive shows and movies for the national launch of Peacock:

 - Brave New World – A series based on the classic sci-fi novel from Aldous Huxley, and starring Alden Ehrenreich and Demi Moore.